 Successful businesses often require high performance production partners.
-Whether it is a contract toll producer you seek, or a scientifically-minded formulating partner who can produce new materials under your private label, you want a company that is experienced, dependable, consistent and quality-minded.
+Whether you're seeking a contract paint manufacturer or a scientifically-minded formulating partner who can produce new materials under your private label, you want a company that is experienced, dependable, consistent and quality-minded.
 Selecting a partner to formulate, produce, blend or package products that will carry your brand and trademark requires a strong relationship built on trust and experience.

 The need to find such partners is generally a positive sign of growth, signaling that demand has begun to exceed your current capacity.
 In some cases, outsourcing may precede capital expansion, and finding a partner is a short-term solution to a “good problem.”
 Alternatively, maybe you have a new product is not well suited to your existing production equipment or methods.
 Or, as happens with more frequency, regulatory limitations restrict the use of certain materials or methods in your own facility.
 These constraints may call for you to consider outsourcing to a tolling or private label partner.
 In all cases, the decision to outsource results from determining that gains from the outsourced product will be greater than costs.
 Regardless, the partner selection process is important.
 Poor performance can disrupt your company’s smooth operation.